unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/SceneLight.md

 ### Outline
 Light color effect in outlines.

-Example of Light Color Effectiveness with a red light on the face.
+Example: A red light on the face.
 Unchecked areas on the face material are not affected by the light color.
 |Light Color Effectiveness Off | Light Color Effectiveness On |
 | - | - |
 | <img src="images/SceneLightColorEffectivenessOn.png" height="256"> | <img src="images/SceneLightColorEffectivenessOff.png" height="256"> |